 Architectural Patterns

 In practice, an agentic profitability loop typically comprises a data plane, a planning plane, and a control plane, with a shared knowledge base for route costs, margins, and constraints.
 The data plane ingests telemetry from vehicles, telematics devices, dispatch systems, ERP, tariffs, market rates, and customer contracts.
 The planning plane runs profitability models, constraint satisfaction, and optimization subroutines to propose route adjustments.
 The control plane executes approved actions, such as reassigning loads, re-sequencing stops, or flagging loads for human review.
 A robust pattern is to decouple decision logic from execution logic using an event-driven architecture: producers publish events such as load_created, route_candidate, margin_delta, constraint_violation; consumers react, perform computations, and emit actions.
 This separation improves fault tolerance, auditability, and testability.
 A canonical pattern also uses a state store to capture the current plan, agent state, and policy version, enabling idempotent replays and safe rollback.
+This separation mirrors patterns described in Agentic Real-Time Logistics: Reducing Delivery Times by 30% with Autonomous Route Synthesis.

-- •Event-driven control plane with streaming data pipelines to ensure low-latency decision making while preserving order and causality.
+- Event-driven control plane with streaming data pipelines to ensure low-latency decision making while preserving order and causality.

-- •Separation of planning and execution with well-defined interfaces and data contracts to support modular upgrades and experimentation.
+- Separation of planning and execution with well-defined interfaces and data contracts to support modular upgrades and experimentation.

-- •Rule-based guardrails layered with machine-learned components so that human operators retain ultimate control over critical decisions.
+- Rule-based guardrails layered with machine-learned components so that human operators retain ultimate control over critical decisions.

-- •Observability and tracing as first-class design requirements to diagnose drift, latency, and erroneous conclusions in real time.
+- Observability and tracing as first-class design requirements to diagnose drift, latency, and erroneous conclusions in real time.

-- •Data-versioning and model versioning to support auditability and regulatory compliance in highly regulated industries.
+- Data-versioning and model versioning to support auditability and regulatory compliance in highly regulated industries.

 Trade-offs